ckgardner25/STM32_Custom_Dev_Board/README.md

-# STM32 Controlled Bidirectional DC-DC Converter
+# AVR Controlled Bidirectional DC-DC Converter

 • Designed the embedded gate-drive architecture using complementary PWM with dead-time insertion, integrating half-bridge gate drivers and an AVR microcontroller to safely control all four MOSFETs while preventing shoot-through.